 She recently switched her colors from true blue and gold.

 “I practiced at UCLA’s division of dermatology for many years.
-When Dr. Tom Rea stepped down as director of the Hansen’s Disease Clinic at Los Angeles County+USC Medical Center, it was an amazing opportunity for me and an important decision.
+When Dr. Tom Rea stepped down as director of the Hansen’s Disease Clinic at Los Angeles County+USC Medical Center (now the Los Angeles General Medical Center), it was an amazing opportunity for me and an important decision.
 USC is growing, and it’s exciting to be a part of that growth.
 I prefer being at a university, rather than private practice.
 I like research and teaching, and the university allows you to keep doing both.”

 She knows a lot about armadillos.